-As of June 30, 2021, the Company had a deferred tax asset of approximately \$125,198, which had a full valuation allowance recorded against it.
+As of September 30, 2021, the Company had deferred tax assets with a full valuation allowance recorded against it.
 The Company's deferred tax assets were deemed to be de minimis as of December 31, 2020.

 The Company's current taxable income primarily consists of interest earned on the Trust Account.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
-The change in fair value of the warrant liability is a permanent difference.
-During the three months and six months ended June 30, 2021, the Company recorded no income tax expense.
-The Company's effective tax rate for six months ended June 30, 2021 was approximately 0%%, which differs from the expected income tax rate due to the start-up costs (discussed above) which are not currently deductible.
+The change in fair value of the warrant liabilities is a permanent difference.
+During the three months and nine months ended September 30, 2021, the Company recorded no income tax expense.
+The Company's effective tax rate for nine months ended September 30, 2021 was approximately 0%, which differs from the expected income tax rate mainly due to the start-up costs (discussed above), which are not currently deductible, and permanent differences attributable to warrant liabilities and transaction costs.

 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of June 30, 2021 and December 31, 2020.
+There were no unrecognized tax benefits and no amounts accrued for interest and penalties as of September 30, 2021 and December 31, 2020.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.
 The Company is subject to income tax examinations by major taxing authorities since inception.